 The five best foot placements for the hack squat are:

-In this article, I will go through these 5 options for hack squat foot placement, discuss how they work the targeted muscles, show you how to make the most out of these foot placements, and explain any drawbacks they may have.
+In this article, I will go through these 5 options for hack squat foot placement, discuss how they work the targeted muscles, show you how to make the most out of these foot placements and explain any drawbacks they may have.

-Hack Squat Overview
+Hack Squat Foot Placement Overview

 Here is a brief overview of the options for hack squat foot placement: